-Wolfenstein 3D is one of Apogee’s best selling games and is looked at by many as the godfather of 3D and first-person shooters.
+Wolfenstein 3D is one of Apogee’s best selling games and is looked at by many as the godfather of 3D and first-person shooters, first of all, Doom.
 It raked in cash for both Apogee and Id in its heyday.
 26 years later it still holds up as a classic of the genre and a hell of a good game.

 Review by: Tasha

 PDF Manual - Language: English - Size: 1.56 Mb

 This game changed gaming forever.
 Who didn't vote 100%?